-The experimental corridor with the repeat photos you just saw is in blue.
+The experimental corridor you just saw is at the top in blue.
 It was a lot of work and to many it probably looked like a big impact, but look how small it is!
-The real difference it represented re other new openings I had made is that it is wider, allowing in more light between trees that germinated Ceanothus.
+The real difference it represented compared to other new forest openings I had made up to that point is that it is wider, allowing more light between trees that germinated the Ceanothus.
 What about the rest of the lines?
-The year 2020 was special here, in that PG&E replaced ALL of the poles with taller fiberglass tubes along with new wires with a fire-retardant coating.
-Getting the equipment for the project up here afforded the opportunity to address two of the historic forestry problems that had arisen because of lines badly-routed for a forest that wasn't here when they were installed.
-The dashed red line represents the historic corridor that was abandoned as part of the project in favor of a new route I had been requesting for over 20 years (for which I was willing to pay).
-The pink X's are the poles PG&E was proposing to add as part of the project to reduce line swing, since made unnecessary once I explained to them how they would have made things worse.
-We will first look at the line between Pole 6 and Pole 7-South, which will explain why.
-July 2020 - View from Pole 6 toward Pole 7 South Photo obtained courtesy of PG&E. This was an instance in which communication worked.
-Prior to the job, there was but one oak directly under this span that I had shaped to minimize the need for pruning about 20 years prior with but one quick trim since.
-PG&E planned to put another pole at the bottom of this draw to reduce line swing, but it would have pulled the lines down among the trees, requiring MORE trimming and likely removals of four trees, three of which I wanted to keep.
-Instead, the new lines will be 8 feet higher than what you see here and will fly over these oaks even at full height.
-There likely won't be any need for trimming this span again in my lifetime.
+The year 2020 was special here, in that PG&E replaced ALL of the poles with taller fiberglass tubes fitted with fire-retardant wires.
+Getting the equipment for the project up here afforded the opportunity to address the historic problems that had arisen because of lines badly-routed for a forest that was not here when they were installed.
+The pink X's are the poles PG&E was proposing to add as part of the project to reduce "line swing," cited as a cause of wildfires far from this area.
+Once I had explained to their surveyors how that approach would have made things worse that opened up a conversation entailing re-routing the lines as a way to minimize cost and reduce risk.

+We will first look at the line between Pole 6 and Pole 7-South to explain why.

+This was the pre-existing span, an instance in which communication worked.
+Prior to the job, there was only one oak directly under these lines which I had shaped 20 years prior to minimize the need for pruning about with but one quick trim since.
+PG&E planned to put another pole at the bottom of this draw to reduce line swing, but that would have pulled the lines down among the trees, requiring likely removals of four more trees, three of which I wanted to keep and MORE trimming thereafter.
+Instead, the new lines will be 8 feet higher flying over these oaks, making "line swing" irrelevant.
+There likely won't be any need for trimming here again for 40 years.